jitsi/handbook/docs/dev-guide/ljm-api.md

    Note: This method is implemented only for the remote tracks.

+10. `getSourceName()` - returns the source name of the track.

-10. `setAudioOutput(audioOutputDeviceId)` - sets new audio output device for track's DOM elements.
+11. `setAudioOutput(audioOutputDeviceId)` - sets new audio output device for track's DOM elements.
 Video tracks are ignored.

-11. `getDeviceId()` - returns device ID associated with track (for local tracks only)
+12. `getDeviceId()` - returns device ID associated with track (for local tracks only)

-12. `isEnded()` - returns true if track is ended
+13. `isEnded()` - returns true if track is ended

-13. `setEffect(effect)` - Applies the effect by swapping out the existing MediaStream on the JitsiTrack with the new
+14. `setEffect(effect)` - Applies the effect by swapping out the existing MediaStream on the JitsiTrack with the new

     MediaStream which has the desired effect. "undefined" is passed to this function for removing the effect and for